Bachelor of Arts (Communication and Economics)

 View Academic Calendar

-Full-time course is over 12 semesters (3 per year) and can be completed in 4 years for double major programs.
+Full-time course is over 12 semesters (3 per year) and can be completed in 4 years for double major or double degree programs.
 Each semester is 12-15 weeks.

 Maximum allowed period to complete: